Glucosamine is a compound naturally produced by your body to create and maintain cartilage.

 Q: Are there any side effects from taking glucosamine supplements?

-A: Yes, but they are very rare and mild.
+A: Yes, but they are rare and usually mild (4).
 The potential side effects include nausea, heartburn, abdominal pain, and diarrhea – these are all thought to be part of digestive issues if your body doesn’t adequately absorb the glucosamine.

 Furthermore, you should avoid taking glucosamine supplements if you are pregnant or breast-feeding since there isn’t any evidence showing that it’s safe or dangerous.
 Glucosamine can also make blood sugar control worse if you have diabetes.